SantiagoRomero2707/Tecnical-MediSmart/README.md

 1. Clone or download the repository to your local machine. git clone https://github.com/SantiagoRomero2707/Tecnical-MediSmart.git
 2. Open the project in visual studio and execute the project.
+3. Open SQL Server Management Studio and create of database with query in the repo.
+4. Create table for testing.
-5. The service should now be running at `http://localhost:7190/swagger/index.html` and you can use of documentation for testing of service.
+5. The start of service should now be running at `http://localhost:7190/swagger/index.html` and you can use of documentation for testing of service.

 ### Endpoints